-It is very important to keep in mind that Citrus does not deal with durable subscribers.
-This means that messages that were sent in advance to the message subscription are not delivered to the message endpoint.
-So racing conditions may cause problems when using JMS topic endpoints in Citrus.
-Be sure to let Citrus subscribe to the topic before messages are sent to it.
+By default Citrus does not deal with durable subscribers when using JMS topics.
+This means that messages that were sent in advance to the message subscription are not delivered to the Citrus message endpoint.
+Following from that racing conditions may cause problems when using JMS topic endpoints in Citrus.
+Be sure to start the Citrus subscription before messages are sent to the topic.
 Otherwise you may loose some messages that were sent in advance to the subscription.
+By default Citrus will use a subscription per receive action using the JMS endpoint in the test cases.
+This means that the topic subscription is started and stopped per receive action when the action is performed inside a test case.